dwaffle/developing-software-intro-assignment-3/readme.md

 #Commands
 ---

-- calc-wood-needed --width --length --inl --inw --name Calculates the wood needed for a house.
+\- calc-wood-needed --width --length --inl --inw --name

+Calculates the wood needed for a house.

-Flags:
+Paramaters:

--- width: the width of the house.
+\-- width: the width of the house.

--- inw: Flag to tell the calculator the width is already in inches.
+\-- inw: Flag to tell the calculator the width is already in inches.

--- length: the length of the house.
+\-- length: the length of the house.

--- inl: Flag to tell the calculator the length is already in inches.
+\-- inl: Flag to tell the calculator the length is already in inches.

--- name: The name of the customer.
+\-- name: The name of the customer.
 Optional, will assign the name "Testy McTesterson" to any house without a name.

--- getCustomer --name nameOfCustomer
+\-- getCustomer --name nameOfCustomer

 Gets a customer's house by their name.

 ##Examples